ecssiah/write-with-you/Notes.md

    - story

 # Views:
-1. Pages
+1. PagesController
    - /
-2. Users
+2. UsersController
    - /signup
-3. Sessions
+3. SessionsController
    - /login
-3. Stories
+3. StoriesController
    - /stories
    - /stories/new
    - /stories/:id
    - /stories/:id/edit
-4. Snippets
+4. SnippetsController
    - /stories/:id/snippets/new
    - /stories/:id/snippets/:snippet_id
    - /stories/:id/snippets/:snipped_id/edit

 # Features:
+- Each user has a color that identities their additions by highlighting the text.
-1. Users can choose an existing story, and insert their own writing into the story.
+- Users can choose an existing story, and insert their own writing into the story.
 - Some limitations on the total content each user can add to a story before other users are given a chance.
-2. Each user has a color that identities their additions by highlighting the text.
-3. Edits to a story always occur through snippets.
+- Edits to a story always occur through snippets.
 Direct editing of a story is restricted.
-4. Users can rate stories.
+- Users can rate stories.
 The main listing of stories ranks them by rating.